KevinT/kevintrethewey.com/professional/_posts/2024-11-18-observer-dependent-emergent-time.md

 tags: [physics, time, relativity, quantum mechanics]
 comments: true
 description: >
-  A new theoretical framework in which time is neither a universal constant nor a shared parameter within a system but **an emergent property** dependent on the observer's position relative to, and interactions with, _particles_.
+A new theoretical framework where time is not a universal constant or a shared parameter within a system but is instead _an emergent property that depends on the observer's relative position and interactions with particles_.
 ---

 # **Observer-Dependent Emergent Time: A Relational Framework for Fundamental Physics**